 ‘There was a recent case in Ireland where skeletons were found in a church cemetery with stones in their mouths.
 Researchers thought it had been done because they believed that it would prevent the bodies returning to haunt the earth.’

 ‘Like vampires being buried with stakes through their hearts?’ suggests Angelo.
-Ruth thinks his tone sounds rather frivolous.“Either the dead person was a felon or some sort of outcast, or people were genuinely afraid that he would rise from the dead.”
+Ruth thinks his tone sounds rather frivolous.

 ‘Vampires are a sixteenth-century construct,’ she says.
 ‘This church was eighth century.
 It was more like a belief in zombies.
 Revenants, they’re sometimes called, dead bodies that return to life.’